ujjwalpandeyjava/UserFaculty_ManagementSystem/README.md

 # InstituteManagementSystem
-This project **Institute management system** is create for a offline computer tution which is coming online to increase it's rach and come in range of those
+This project **Institute management system** is create for a offline computer institute which is going online (some part) to increase it's reach and close the gap with students, faculty, adminstration team, helping, request, complain, and other areas where a person has to contact some faculty for any details and changes.

-Funcnality.
+The app is server-client based.\
+\
+**There are more than 30 functionality in the project for differnt type of person accessing site, with security.**\
+Funcnality available in the project are:
 1. Authentication
 2. Authorization
 3. Dynamic updates